Skip to main content

 });

-At the end of this 3-stage process, your borrower will have the loan writeback reflected correctly in their accounting platform.
+At the end of this 3-stage process, your borrower will have the loan writeback reflected correctly in their accounting software.
 This saves them time on reconciliation and makes sure they (and you!) have clarity on the state of the loan.

 Recap